MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Set-ItemProperty.md

 ### -Type

-**Type** is a dynamic parameter that the Registry provider adds to the `Set-ItemProperty` cmdlet.
+This is a dynamic parameter made available by the **Registry** provider.
+The **Registry** provider and this parameter are only available on Windows.
-This parameter only works in the registry drives.

 Specifies the type of property that this cmdlet adds.
 The acceptable values for this parameter are:

 - `String`: Specifies a null-terminated string.
 Used for **REG_SZ** values.
 - `ExpandString`: Specifies a null-terminated string that contains unexpanded references to